Fresh, hot, and tangy salsa is so much better when it's homemade.

 Salting and draining the tomatoes guarantees better flavor and texture in this take on the classic Mexican condiment.

 Charring the vegetables adds a smoky edge that complements their natural sweetness.

 Cocoa, sweet ancho, smoky chipotle, and toasty fried almonds combine for a thick puréed salsa with an earthy-sweet flavor profile.

 Roasted garlic and toasted nuts tempers the boldness of this habanero- and orange juice-spiked dip.

-Grilling the tomatoes gives the salsa smoky char flavors, boosted by the deep, fermented flavor of the Worcestershire sauce.
-And like any respectable Bloody Mary, both are mixed with lemon, black pepper, and an excellent source of spice: fresh chile de arbol for a dash of Mexican authenticity.
-More
+Char-grilled tomatoes are mixed with lemon, black pepper, and Worcestershire sauce, plus fresh chile de arbol for a dash of Mexican authenticity.